-On March 31, 2011, William T. Coleman, Jr. visited Grand Rapids to speak about his life, triumphs, obstacles and challenges.
+On March 31, 2011, William T. Coleman, Jr. visited Grand Rapids to speak about his life, his triumphs, and his challenges.
 Those experiences are now collected in his new book “Counsel for the Situation: Shaping the Law to Realize America’s Promise”.
-Coleman is a member of the Gerald R. Ford Presidential Foundation and life-long friend of the Ford family.
-President Ford appointed Coleman as the Secretary of Transportation during his time in The White House.

 The feature event took place at the Gerald R. Ford Presidential Museum in Grand Rapids, Michigan.
 Coleman also spoke on March 30 at the Gerald R. Ford Presidential Library in Ann Arbor, Michigan.